 A few years later, the band's fortunes turned for the better.
 In 1984, both Perry and Whitford rejoined the band, and all of the members entered rehab to battle their drug addictions.
 The efforts worked just in time for Aerosmith to make a historic comeback.
 The 1987 album Permanent Vacation has sold over five million units.
 The following two albums, Pump and Get a Grip, sold over 14 million albums combined.
 As well as both being top five charting albums, Get A Grip also gave Aerosmith their first number one record.
 The three albums produced a number of smash hit singles, including "Amazing," "Livin' on the Edge," "Dude (Looks Like a Lady)," "Angel," "Love in an Elevator," and "Janie's Got a Gun."

-Recent years have seen a noticeable drop in album activity for Aerosmith, with only three released.
+The post-"Grip" years have seen a noticeable drop in album activity for Aerosmith.
 The 1997 release of Nine Lives was quite successful, due to help from tracks like "Falling in Love."
 Around the same time, the band released their first #1 single "I Don't Want to Miss a Thing."
-In 2001, Aerosmith released the #2 charting Just Push Play and in 2004 the #5 ranking Honkin' on Bobo.
-Just Push Play spawned several singles, including "Jaded," which charted at #7.
+In 2001, Aerosmith released the #2 charting Just Push Play, in 2004 the #5 ranking Honkin' on Bobo, and in 2012 the #5 ranking Music from Another Dimension!.
 Over the years, the band has frequently performed or recorded with many artists, including Run-DMC, Kid Rock and Guns N' Roses.